Best antivirus with VPN bundles for 2025

 Although most antivirus providers that offer a VPN will include it in their more expensive packages, some programs come with a free VPN.

 However, VPNs that are included in free antivirus plans tend to be very limited.
-They usually have very few servers, data caps that allow for limited usage, and very few additional security and other features.
-And while the free-plan VPNs might do a good job of protecting your online presence and provide the necessary security, paid plans usually mean more freedom.
+They usually have very few servers, data caps that allow for limited usage, and very few additional security features.
+While the free-plan VPNs might do a good job of protecting your online presence and providing the necessary security, paid plans usually mean more freedom.

-Luckily, some antiviruses offer free trials or money-back guarantees.
+Luckily, some antivirus providers offer free trials or money-back guarantees.
 This gives you the opportunity to try out the service before purchasing it and decide if the additional benefits are worth the money.

 Video review: best antivirus with VPN